speakeasy-api/examples/frameworks-tsoa/README.md

 This example tsoa app demonstrates Speakeasy-recommended practices for generating clear OpenAPI specifications and SDKs.

+The sample domain is a Train Travel API (inspired by the public OpenAPI example).
+It exposes endpoints for listing stations and available trips:

+- `GET /stations` — filter and paginate train stations.
+- `GET /trips` — search trips by origin, destination, and date; optional filters for bicycles and dogs.
+- `GET /bookings` — list bookings with pagination.
+- `POST /bookings` — create a new booking.

 ## Prerequisites

 You need to have Node.js and Yarn installed on your system to run this project.
 If you don't have these installed, you can download them from [here](https://nodejs.org/) and [here](https://yarnpkg.com/).